Domanoc/Combat-Data-Core-Mod/docs/ModFramework/Features/AddingMechType.md

 ---

 ## Recommended usage
-use in "obj_database.lua" in the create function
+use in "obj_database.lua" in the create function.

 ## Requirements
 - Set the name to something that will be unique, as this can be used to find the reference later and across other mods that use the framework.